remote-cli/remote/README.md

 ### Configuring the remote host

 `remote` CLI needs to be able to establish a passwordless SSH connection to the remote host.
-Please run `ssh -o BatchMode yes <your-host> echo OK` to confirm that everything is ready for you.
+Please run `ssh -o BatchMode=yes <your-host> echo OK` to confirm that everything is ready for you.
 If this command fails, please go through [SSH guide](https://www.ssh.com/ssh/keygen/) to set up SSH keys locally and remotely.